 “It’s important to remember that although there is a lot of concern about coronavirus, common-sense precautions can significantly reduce your risk of getting infected.
 So wash your hands a lot, follow good contact lens hygiene and avoid touching or rubbing your nose, mouth, and especially your eyes,” says ophthalmologist Sonal Tuli, MD, a spokesperson for the American Academy of Ophthalmology.

 Discontinue contact lenses for glasses.
 The less you touch your eyes the better.
 If you do need to continue wearing contacts please follow these contact lens tips.

 Wear glasses as an added layer of protection.
 Glasses can shield the eyes from some viral particles but not all.
-If you are caring for a sick person or sick yourself goggles are a better way to protect the spread.
+If you are caring for a sick person or sick yourself goggles are a better way to protect against the spread.

 Stock up on prescription eye medications.